shashidhar-kittur/FIR-sahayak/README.md

 4. Submit a pull request to the main repository, detailing your modifications.

-5. Your pull request will undergo review and, if approved, merged into the main codebase.
+5. Your pull request will undergo review and, if approved, be merged into the main codebase.

-## 📝 License

-This project is licensed under the MIT License.

----

-For detailed instructions on using, configuring, and extending the Llama2 Medical Bot, consult the Langchain documentation or contact project maintainers.

-Happy coding with Llama2 Medical Bot! 🚀